joyjitkundu032/Eq_of_State/README.md

-# Eq_of_State
+# Eq_of_State Solver
-Computes compressibility for a given pressure and temperature using Peng-Robinson EoS
+Computes compressibility Z for a given pressure P and temperature T using Peng-Robinson Equation of State